 A Answers (5)

-Howard LeWine, Internal Medicine, answeredThe lining inside the rib cage and around the lung is called the pleura.
+Howard LeWine, MD, Internal Medicine, answeredThe lining inside the rib cage and around the lung is called the pleura.
 Inflammation of this lining is known as pleuritis, but the more commonly used term is pleurisy.

 Normally there is a very tiny amount of fluid between the pleural surface that surrounds the lung and the pleural surface that covers the inside of the rib cage.
 The fluid is the grease that allows the two smooth surfaces to glide over each other as you breathe in to expand the lungs and breathe out as the lungs contract.